HMT Dunera: Legacy

-The 1985 Australian mini series The Dunera Boys depicts the events, as do several books and websites.
+The 1985 Australian mini series The Dunera Boys depicts the events.

 The 2001 Oscar-winning documentary, Into the Arms of Strangers: Stories of the Kindertransport, features an interview with Dunera and Kindertransport survivor, Alexander Gordon.

 Nothing remains of Hay internment camp except a road called Dunera Way and a memorial stone which reads:

+In 2024, the State Library of New South Wales in Sydney presented an exhibition of over 200 artworks created by Dunera internees.

 Later service as a troopship

-HMT Dunera's next notable services were the Madagascar operations in September 1942, the Sicily landings in July 1943 and in September 1944, she carried the headquarters staff for the US 7th Army for the invasion of southern France.
+HMT Dunera's next notable services were the Madagascar operations in September 1942, the Allied invasion of Sicily in July 1943, and in September 1944 she carried the headquarters staff for the US 7th Army for the invasion of southern France.
 After the Japanese surrender in 1945, Dunera transported occupation forces to Japan.
+She was later employed to transport troops to and from the Suez Canal Zone.

 Post-war career

 In 1950/1951, Dunera was refitted by Barclay, Curle to improve her to postwar troopship specifications: her capacity was now 123 First Class, 95 Second Class, 100 Third Class and 831 troops; tonnages now 12,615 gross, 7,563 net and 3,675 tons deadweight.